 A school’s parent coordinator is a member of the school staff and is supervised by the principal.
 The parent coordinator’s primary responsibilities include creating a welcoming school environment for parents, increasing parent involvement in the school, helping to address parents’ concerns, communicating specific school information to families, and partnering with and supporting the PA/PTA.
-He/she should also support the work of the SLT, community groups and parent advisory councils.
-The DOE defines the parent coordinator’s roles and responsibilities with regard to PA/PTAs in a number of documents.
+They should also support the work of the SLT, community groups, and parent advisory councils.

 CR A-660 includes specific instances when PA/PTAs can seek direct assistance from the parent coordinator, including:

 The DOE’s Parent Coordinator Roles and Responsibilities sheet states that parent coordinators should: